This product is rated 4.8 of 5.0 stars.

 Red Cardinal Flower Lobelia Attracts Lovely Hummingbirds to your Landscape

-The entire plant of the Cardinal flower is considered poisonous, resulting in nausea, vomiting, and stomach cramps if ingested.
+The entire plant is considered poisonous, resulting in nausea, vomiting, and stomach cramps if ingested.
 However, it does have traditional uses as a medicinal plant.
 The native Cherokees used this Flower to ease coughs, relieve stomach aches, and dispel worms.
-Today, the Cardinal flower is used in modern herbalism as a weaker substitute for related species, such as Lobelia inflata.
+Today, the plant is used in modern herbalism as a weaker substitute for related species, such as Lobelia inflata.

 This perennial Flower is grown in botanical gardens.

-For centuries, the Cardinal flower has warranted attention from anyone who has seen it.
+For centuries, they have warranted attention from anyone who has seen it.
 The early North American settlers immediately recognized its brilliance, and it was first sent to France by the French settlers to be grown in botanical gardens.

-Because of the Cardinal flower's striking beauty, over-harvesting has resulted in this sensitive plant being rarely found in the wild.
-Growing the Cardinal flower in the garden is preserving its legacy and fulfilling an ecological niche.
+Because of the flower's striking beauty, over-harvesting has resulted in this sensitive plant being rarely found in the wild.
+Growing the plant in the garden preserves its legacy and fulfills an ecological niche.

 Red Cardinal Flower Lobelia For Sale at TN Wholesale Nursery with Low Prices and Fast Shipping

-Red Lobelia can easily see why the red lobelia (Lobelia cardinalis) is nicknamed the cardinal Flower because of its bright red blooms.
+Red Lobelia can easily see why the lobelia is nicknamed the plant because of its bright red blooms.
 This relatively short clump-forming perennial rises between two and three feet tall in terminal spikes.

 This plant loves to be wet and will tolerate brief periods of flooding—many mulches around this plant help the soil retain moisture.
 This showy Flower prefers full sun in colder climates, while in warmer climates, it prefers some shade during the day's heat.